 To start working with a freshly checked out log4cpp repository, run ./autogen.sh

-first.
-This will create ./configure and the necessary Makefile.in's.
+This will generate the ./configure script and the required Makefile.in

 log4cpp is moved to git since version 1.1.1, cvs is stale since then